TBoss6/web3-Adventurer/README.md

-# web3-survivor
+# Web3-Survivor 🦸💥

-Helpers and Code Snippets for the everyday web3 Developer 💪
+> Helpers and Code Snippets for the everyday Web3 Developer 💪

-> EVM, BTC, The general works
+> EVM, BTC, The general works... you know the vibes!

-> One could say this is a comprehensive wallet app with extra bells and whistles.
+One could say this is a comprehensive wallet app with extra bells and whistles 🎉

 ## Gm Anon, Frens 🦸🦸🦸🦸

 ## <pre>Todos -- Help 😭</pre>

+> 😓 todo: Web3.js versions of Ethers.js code — Please Help Us!

-> 😓 todo: Basic Introduction to the differences between EVM blockchains and whatnot
+> 😓 todo: Write up a basic introduction to EVM chains for the newbies (you know the ones)

-> 😓 todo: explain rpcs, basic onboarding stuff
+> 😓 todo: Add some handy RPC guides for onboarding

-> 😓 todo: links to standard documentations for the chains supported
+> 😓 todo: Toss in links to key documentation for each chain we support

-> 😓 todo: direction on how to get to web and nodejs directories in this repository ...basically how to find your way around
+> 😓 todo: Add directions for finding your way around our repo (nodejs & web)

+> 😓 todo: Web app interactive versions of wallet functions in both web3.js and ethers.js

-> ## Let's get cooking 🍳
+## Let's get cooking 🍳

-- createWallet - ✅Nodejs
+- createWallet - ✅Nodejs (ethers.js/web3.js WIP)
-- importWallet - ✅Nodejs
+- importWallet - ✅Nodejs (ethers.js/web3.js WIP)
-- queryBalanceNative - ✅Nodejs
+- queryBalanceNative - ✅Nodejs (ethers.js/web3.js WIP)
-- queryBalanceErc20 - ✅Nodejs
+- queryBalanceErc20 - ✅Nodejs (ethers.js/web3.js WIP)
-- fetchTxHistory
+- fetchTxHistory - 🚧Help Needed
-- sendTokenNative
+- sendTokenNative - 🚧Help Needed
-- sendTokenERC20
+- sendTokenERC20 - 🚧Help Needed
-- interactWithSmartContracts - Uniswap v2 Router
+- interactWithSmartContracts - Uniswap v2 Router 🚧Help Needed

-# Nodejs 🔥🔥🔥🔥
+## Nodejs 🔥🔥🔥🔥

-### You'll find the Javascript you need to run in the `/nodejs/dist` directory
+- **You’ll find the Javascript you need to run in** `/nodejs/dist`

-### The meaty Typescript is in the `/nodejs/code` directory
+- **The juicy Typescript lives in** `/nodejs/code`

+## Web App Versions (Interactive) 🖥️

+We also need the **web app versions** of the wallet functionalities, including:

+- `createWallet`
+- `importWallet`
+- `queryBalanceNative`
+- `queryBalanceErc20`
+- `sendTokenNative`
+- `sendTokenERC20`

+This needs to be done for **both ethers.js and web3.js variants**!
+If you're comfortable with React and web3/ethers integrations, please help us build out the interactive versions 🚀!

+## What We Need Help With 👀

+### Web3.js Translations 📜

+We’ve got a solid Ethers.js implementation, but our Web3.js code needs some love!
+We need help porting over key functionalities, including:

+- `createWallet`
+- `importWallet`
+- `sendTokenNative`
+- `sendTokenERC20`
+- `interactWithSmartContracts` (Uniswap V2)

+If you’re fluent in web3.js, hop in and lend us a hand 🤝.
+Every little bit helps!